How Do Insurance Companies Make Money?

 Insurance Q&A: “How do insurance companies make money?”

-You know, dough, clams, bacon, cheddar, moolah…but first a little background.
+But first a little background.

-An insurance policy is a contract, or a promise, between the insured (you) and the insurer (insurance company).

 The insurance company collects a premium from you for the issued policy and agrees to pay for any covered losses you suffer.

-Insurance companies are like any other business in the world.
+Ultimately, insurance companies are like any other business in the world.
 They have to make a profit to stay in business.

 Underwriting income is derived from the difference between how much money is collected for all policies sold versus how much money is paid out in insurance claims for those policies in any given time period.

 If they pay less than $1,000,000 in claims, they have made a profit.
 If they pay more than $1,000,000 is paid in claims, they suffer a loss.

-Unlike many other types of businesses, insurance companies collect huge sums of cash throughout the year and may not have to pay on claims on those policies for many years.
+Unlike many other types of businesses, insurance companies collect huge sums of cash throughout the year and may not have to pay on claims on those policies for many years or ever.

 This unique situation allows insurance companies to invest that money while it’s not being used.
 Huge profits can be reaped, or lost, as a result.